j-m-a-g/BattleshipJavaEdition/README.md

 - Submarine: Length of 3
 - Destroyer: Length of 2

-After each of your guesses, you'll be presented with a board that updates to indicate whether you hit or missed a coordinate you enter - with the characters 'X' and '|' respectively.
+After each of your guesses, you'll be presented with a board that updates to indicate whether you hit or missed a coordinate you enter - with the characters "X" and "|" respectively.